ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

  - Any dietary sugar crystallizes in the blood, causing arterial damage.
  - Sugar has no harmful effects on the body when <50g/day are consumed.
  - Saturated fat hardens in the blood, clogging arteries.
- - Saturated fat does not clog arteries.
+ - Saturated fat does not clog arteries, it gets dissolved in blood just fine.

 ### Economy